julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 ---
 layout: single
-title: "7 Witchy Herbs from Around the World (No Lavender, Promise)"
+title: "7 Witchy Herbs from Around the World (No Lavender, Just Power)"
-excerpt: "Lavender’s taking a nap.
-These herbs are grittier, older, and far more interesting.
-From Balkan graveyards to Xhosa dream rites—this is plant magic passed down through smoke, sweat, and spirit."
+excerpt: "From Balkan graves to Amazonian rituals, these seven herbs are anything but ornamental.
+They’ve protected the dying, summoned ancestors, painted warriors, and guided dreams.
+This is witchcraft rooted in survival."
 author: wildwitchyherbs
 categories:
   - Herbal Witchcraft